yandagupta/pp-2021/mob-app/README.md

 npm start
 ```

-# Scan Barcode with your expo app in your phone
+1. Scan Barcode with your expo app in your phone
-# Good Lock
+2. Good Luck